sassoftware/viya4-ark/pre_install_report/README.md

 ### Memory and vCPU Check
 The tool calculates the aggregate Memory and aggregate vCPUs of all the nodes that must be active and running.
-The aggregate Memory is the sum the Memory capacity on all the running nodes.
+The aggregate Memory is the sum of the Memory capacity on all the running nodes.
 The aggregate CPU is calculated similarly.

 This calculated aggregate Memory must equal or exceed a percentage(85%) of required aggregate Memory.
 The calculated
 aggregate number of vCPUs must equal or exceed the required aggregate number of vCPUs for your deployment offering.
 The